thingsboard/thingsboard.github.io/docs/mqtt-broker/install/docker.md

 - `SECURITY_MQTT_ENABLED: false`         - by default security is disabled. **Note**: make sure to configure security in production environment

-Before starting Docker container run following commands to create a directory for storing data and logs and then change its owner to docker container user, to be able to change user, **chown** command is used, which requires sudo permissions (command will request password for a sudo access):
+Before starting Docker container run following commands to create a directory for storing data and logs and then change its owner to docker container user.
+To be able to change user, **chown** command is used, which requires sudo permissions (command will request password for a sudo access):

 ```
 mkdir -p ~/.tb-mqtt-broker-data/log && mkdir -p ~/.tb-mqtt-broker-data/conf && mkdir -p ~/.tb-mqtt-broker-data/postgres && sudo chown -R 799:799 ~/.tb-mqtt-broker-data